CalyxOS/calyxos.org/pages/docs/guide/getting-started/index.md

 * Incompatible with some websites.
 * Slower to browse the web because of the extra network "hops".

-Curious how well your browser of choice protects you compared to Chrome, Bromite, Firefox, Safari, Tor, and more?
+Curious how well your browser of choice protects you compared to Chrome, Firefox, Safari, Tor, and more?
 See [Privacy Tests](https://privacytests.org) for an overhead view of the various protections offered by your browser.

 More Broswer options are available via F-Droid and the Aurora Store.